Low Complexity Lookup Table Aided Soft Output Semidefinite Relaxation based Faster-than-Nyquist Signaling Detector

 \section{System Model}

-Fig. \ref{system_model} shows a block diagram of a polar coded communication system employing FTN signaling.
-At the transmitter side, a sequence $\mathbf{k}$ of $K$ information bits is passed through a polar encoder that uses a recursive butterfly structure to polarize $N$ {channels} into extremely reliable or completely unreliable channels or bit positions.
-The encoder produces $N$ bits, where the $K$ most reliable bit positions are allocated to information bits and are referred to as the free bits.
-The remaining $N-K$ unreliable bit positions are fixed with a value of 0's and are refered to as the frozen bits.
-After the placement of free and frozen bits into a vector $\textbf{u}$, a polar codeword $\mathbf{c}$ of length $N$ is obtained as follows:
+Fig. \ref{system_modell} depicts a block diagram of a polar coded communication system using FTN signaling.
+On the transmitter side, a sequence \(\bf{k}\) comprising \(K\) information bits undergoes polarization through a polar encoder, leveraging a recursive butterfly structure.
+This process polarizes \(N\) channels into highly reliable and completely unreliable channels, respectively.
+The encoder yields \(N\) bits, allocating the \(K\) most reliable bit positions to information bits, termed as the free bits.
+The remaining \(N-K\) positions, recognized as frozen bits, are set to a value of 0.
+The bits placed onto a vector \(\bf{u}\) are encoded as